Zakalvve/sardonyxstudios/README.md

 You can then run the app using `npm start` or build it with `npm run build`.

-This app uses (Email Js)[https://www.emailjs.com/] to send email.
+This app uses (https://www.emailjs.com/)[Email Js] to send email.
 If you try to run this setting locally you will need to add a .env file with the relavent API keys/ids from your account.
 See their website for more info.